thoth-station/srcops-testing/README.md

 ## Gitmoji?!

-Oh ja we love it
+Oh ja we love it!